Pramipexole extended-release tabletsPronunciation

 - if you have allergies to medicines, foods, or other substances

-- if you have kidney problems, low blood pressure, dizziness or fainting when you sit or stand up, or sleep problems (eg, daytime sleepiness); trouble controlling your muscles; or mental, mood, or behavior problems
+- if you have kidney problems; low blood pressure; dizziness or fainting when you sit or stand up; sleep problems (eg, daytime sleepiness); trouble controlling your muscles; or mental, mood, or behavior problems

 - if you drink alcohol or have a history of compulsive behavior (eg, eating, gambling, shopping)